zhegan27/Bayesian_RNN/README.md

 * Running the python files can reproduce the results in the paper.

 * For the PTB dataset with successive minibatches, we extend [wojzaremba's lua code](https://github.com/wojzaremba/lstm).
+For the PTB dataset with random minibatches, we use the provided theano code to run the experiments.

 ## Citing Bayesian RNN